can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 html generation and I had to [get][markdown] into library package to extend it the way I want.

-Inline elmeents are rendered using `render-span-to-html` generic function and common lisp rocks again there, because it allows to add an auxilary method for it and target a specific set of arguments, that allows to keep method body clean from unnecessary checks:
+Inline elements are rendered using `render-span-to-html` generic function and Common Lisp rocks again there because it allows adding an auxiliary method for it and target a specific set of arguments, that allows to keep method body clean from unnecessary checks:

 ```common_lisp